What the study found

 Key points

-- Wild boar and domestic pig faecal microbiomes differed in structure and function.
+- Wild boar and domestic pig faecal microbiomes grouped into two community types linked to diet and lifestyle.

 Disclosure